-In most cases you will need to get permits to renovate a kitchen in NYC.
-If the work is minimal, ex. replacing cabinets, you may not need to get permits.
-Even if the work is done without permits it must be performed by a General Contractor with a Home Improvements License.
-If the work requires permits it must be done by a GC with an HIC License and an NYC GC License.
+In most cases, you will need permits to renovate a kitchen in NYC.
+If the work is minimal, for example, only replacing cabinets, you may not need to get permits.
+Even if the work is done without permits, it should be performed by a General Contractor with a Home Improvements License.
+If the job requires permits, it must be done by a GC with an HIC License and an NYC GC License.

 - General Construction Permit

 When applying for permits, you must do Asbestos Testing if your building was built before April 1st, 1987.

 The photo below is of an apartment we gut renovated where we opened the kitchen.
 Opening the kitchen makes a huge difference to the space, making it feel larger and bringing in light.
 Opening the kitchen is a great idea but does require permits.

 When renovating your kitchen in an apartment building, you must review your Building’s Alteration Agreement.
 An Alteration Agreement is a document that outlines your responsibilities and building rules for renovating your apartment, whether it be a Co-Op or a Condo.
 Aside from following the NYC building codes, you must also follow your building rules.
 These vary from building to building.

 The building management will have its own review process.
 Usually, in NYC, they will have another architect review our plans before we can submit them to the DOB.

 Kitchens in a multi-family building must be ADA-accessible.
 There are clearance requirements for appliances, clearances at doors or entryways, turning radius, counter requirements, and appliance or fixture classification to consider.

 If you have an existing kitchen that is not ADA accessible, it will be grandfathered if you are not making any major change and updating it as is.